 First, you need to determine how skilled your clients are at exercising.

-Have them perform some single plane 1–2 joint exercises and assess their ability to control their bodies without shaking or having a breakdown in posture.
+Have them perform some single plane 1–2 joint exercises and assess their ability to control their bodies without shaking or a breakdown in posture.

 Changing your client’s body is similar to getting from point A to point B on a map.

-Having a system in place that can identify a client’s skill is like identifying the location of point A. If you don’t have such a plan, you won’t be able to give exact directions on how to get to point B. With a starting point identified, you can determine what types of exercises clients A and B can do.
-Client A would start training with more traditional bodybuilding-style movements involving one plane of motion and isolation-type exercises.
+Having a system in place that can identify a client’s skill is like determining the location of point A. If you don’t have such a plan, you won’t be able to give exact directions on how to get to point B. With a starting point identified, you can determine what types of exercises clients A and B can do.
+Client A would start training with traditional bodybuilding-style movements involving one plane of motion and isolation-type activities.
 While these are not the most effective at burning calories, they are the safest for the client.
-During the workouts, your goal is to develop client A’s skill level by challenging them with some multijoint exercises or multiplane movements.
+During the workouts, your goal is to develop client A’s skill level by challenging them with multijoint exercises or multiplane movements.

 After a few weeks, you can retest and see if they are ready to progress to a more “neuromuscular” workout.
 With this approach, their nervous system has time to adapt to more demanding exercises.

 This approach can transform your training business.
 Your clients will feel better and get great workouts that don’t harm their bodies.
-They become focused on the movement skill, and exercise then becomes something they want to master instead of being merely a way to burn calories.
+They become focused on the movement skill, and exercise then becomes something they want to master instead of merely a way to burn calories.
 This shift in psychology helps your clients to want to continue exercising and helps you become their trainer for life.
 You might even save a few copays and medical bills for your clients, and they’ll love you for it.

 Dr. Steve Young, DPT, CSCS